angelosalatino/cso-classifier/README.md

 After training the model, we obtained a **gensim.models.keyedvectors.Word2VecKeyedVectors** object weighing **366MB**.
 You can download the model [from here](https://cso.kmi.open.ac.uk/download/model.p).

 The size of the model hindered the performance of the classifier in two ways.
 Firstly, it required several seconds to be loaded into memory.
 This was partially fixed by serialising the model file (using python pickle, see version v2.0 of CSO Classifier, ~4.5 times faster).
 Secondly, while processing a document, the classifier needs to retrieve the top 10 similar words for all tokens, and compare them with CSO topics.
-In performing such operation, the model would recquire several seconds, becoming a bottleneck for the classification process.
+In performing such an operation, the model would require several seconds, becoming a bottleneck for the classification process.

 To this end, we decided to create a cached model (**token-to-cso-combined.json**) which is a dictionary that directly connects all token available in the vocabulary of the model with the CSO topics.
 This strategy allows to quickly retrieve all CSO topics that can be inferred by a particular token.

 ### token-to-cso-combined file

 To generate this file, we collected all the set of words available within the vocabulary of the model.
 Then iterating on each word, we retrieved its top 10 similar words from the model, and we computed their Levenshtein similarity against all CSO topics.
-If the similarity was above 0.7, we created a record which stored all CSO topics triggered by the initial word.
+If the similarity was above 0.7, we created a record that stored all CSO topics triggered by the initial word.

 ## Use the CSO Classifier in other domains of Science